 In situations like this, schools use One Schoolhouse to ensure they can run the courses their students are counting on.
-Take, for example, a school that loses their Physics teacher in the summer.
+Take, for example, a school that loses their Physics teacher in the spring.
 Some of those courses–typically the introductory ones–can be distributed to colleagues in the department who are willing to take on a section in addition to their regular load.
 But when it comes to higher-level courses with single sections (always the hardest to schedule!) that require an additional level of expertise, there are few, if any, options on campus.

 Moving those difficult-to-staff courses online can be an elegant solution.
 Student schedules gain flexibility, and schools can avoid overburdening their faculty.
 This can also avoid a budget crunch, because the fees associated with an online course are often lower than the cost of salary and benefits for a full- or part-time employee.